jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

 1) Academia - Your informatics mentees may have career opportunities as principal investigators, scientists, or educators just like other cancer biology mentees.
 In addition to opportunities as educators for informatics and biology, they will also have opportunities for data science.

 2) Government - Your informatics mentees will may have career opportunities as scientist or policy maker for research institutes just like other cancer biology mentees.
 However, additional agencies and institutes may have a need for their data science skills on topics outside of biology.
-For example your mentee may have the skills to work for city police department.
+For example your mentee may have the skills to work for a city police department.

 3) Industry - Beyond the potential career options in the pharmaceutical industry, biotech, and medicine, your informatics mentees will have data science skills that may qualify them for jobs in a variety of industries.
-For example your informatics mentees could find jobs at companies such as [Stich Fix](https://www.stitchfix.com/) or [Ancestry](https://www.ancestry.com/) which use methods in machine learning and bioinformatics for their products.
+For example your informatics mentees could find jobs at companies such as [Stitch Fix](https://www.stitchfix.com/) or [Ancestry](https://www.ancestry.com/) which use methods in machine learning and bioinformatics for their products.
 Additionally, your mentee may also have opportunities to join a software company as a computer programmer or even as a programming educator at a company like [RStudio](https://rstudio.com/).

 4) Nonprofit - Beyond research and management positions at nonprofits performing scientific or clinical research, informatics mentees may have opportunities at other nonprofits with other types of goals.
 For example, your mentee might find work at a nonprofit that advocates for civil rights and investigates social interactions in social media platforms.

-According to [Brandon Rohrer](https://www.linkedin.com/in/brohrer/), a data scientists who formally worked at [Facebook](https://en.wikipedia.org/wiki/Facebook) and now works at [iRobot](https://en.wikipedia.org/wiki/IRobot), there are 4 major categories of knowledge and skills for data science:
+According to [Brandon Rohrer](https://www.linkedin.com/in/brohrer/), a data scientists who formerly worked at [Facebook](https://en.wikipedia.org/wiki/Facebook) and now works at [iRobot](https://en.wikipedia.org/wiki/IRobot), there are 4 major categories of knowledge and skills for data science:

 1) **Data Analysis** - domain knowledge, research skills, and interpretation skills
 2) **Data Modeling** - machine learning application skills, algorithm development skills